Application

 To know more about how to configure your Liveness and Readiness probes, have a look at the health-checks section

-You will find a recap of your application setup and you can now decide to: 1.
-Go back to one of the previous steps and change your applicaiton settings 2.
-Create your application without deploying it 3.
-Create and deploy your application
+You will find a recap of your application setup and you can now decide to:

 Deployment Management